manuelbb-upb/RadialBasisFunctionModels.jl/docs/src/RBFModels.md

 !!! note
     We need at least `ChainRules@v.0.7.64` to have `auto_grad` etc. work for StaticArrays, see [this issue](https://github.com/FluxML/Zygote.jl/issues/860).

-!!! note
-    The above methods do not work if x is a StaticArray due to StaticPolynomials not knowing the custom adjoints.
-Maybe extendings `ChainRulesCore` helps?

 But we don't need `Zygote`, because we can derive the gradients ourselves.
 Assume that ``φ`` is two times continuously differentiable. \